q2ebanking/pytest-factory/README.md

-them to your team, pytest-factory allows you to create plugins using the pytest plugin framework. not only that, if your team is a large organization, or your project inherits from a specific customization of tornado, pytest-factory plugins can be nested in a hierarchy. for example, your team may use a pytest- factory plugin that has fixtures common for the project you are working, but also inherits from another plugin containing fixtures for services shared across the company.
+them to your team, pytest-factory allows you to create plugins using the pytest plugin framework. not only that, if your team is a large organization, or your project inherits from a specific customization of tornado, pytest-factory plugins can be nested in a hierarchy. for example, your team may use a pytest-factory plugin with factories for fixtures the team commonly uses, but also inherits from a company-distributed plugin for services shared across the company.

 ### fixture factories with decorators
-live test fixtures are unpredictable and often unavailable. pytest-factory comes with a set of fixture factories for common client-server interactions and tools for users to create their own. these methods use pytest's monkeypatching feature so their scope is limited to the test function.
+pytest-factory comes with a set of fixture factories for common client-server interactions and tools for users to create their own. these methods use pytest's monkeypatching feature so their scope is limited to the test function.